 It’s easy to spot an establishment that is understaffed, isn’t it?
 The signs are usually glaringly obvious; the checkout lanes at the market are few and far between and the tables at your favorite cafe haven’t been bussed.
 As you pass by the overflowing trash receptacles, grumbling patrons can be overheard saying “it sure is hard to get good service these days.”

 How do you avoid the same pitfall when it comes to staffing your trade show?
 The answer seems clear; you simply hire more staff.

 Sigh.
 If only it was that simple.
 Hiring people is easy, but hiring the right people?
 Not as much.

 We recognize that being understaffed can be problematic because we have all experienced it.
 What we don’t always know are what areas need the most help and that depends entirely on your specific needs.

-The first question you need to ask yourself is if you need staff for the pre-show, the event itself or both, since who you hire is contingent upon the answer.
+The first question you need to ask yourself is: Do you need staff for the pre-show, the event itself or both?
+Who you hire is contingent upon the answer.